Amadeus Cho: The Incredible Hercules

-A funeral service is held at the Parthenon in Athens, where a tearful Amadeus demands Athena show herself and pay her respects.
+A funeral service is held at the Parthenon in Athens where a tearful Amadeus demands Athena show herself and pay her respects.
 In her place appears a collection of Earth's heroes including Thor and the Warriors Three, Bruce Banner, Skaar, Namor, Namora, the Black Widow, Wolverine, Angel, and Snowbird.
 Athena finally arrives and reveals that Amadeus is the new leader of the Olympus Group.
 Some of the other gods object and each chooses a mortal proxy to do battle for them.
 But the combatants ultimately turn against the gods, and Phobos uses his power over fear to manipulate Hades into opening a portal to the Underworld.
 Amadeus travels into the land of the dead to look for Hercules and meets Persephone, wife of Hades.
 She tells him that Hades would not have allowed him in if Hercules' soul had been there.
 The following Monday Athena arrives at Olympus Group headquarters to find that Amadeus has accepted her offer and is now acting as CEO.
 He tells her that he is not her champion, he is Hercules' champion, and that he will be using all the powers given to him to find Hercules.

 Prince of Power

-Athena meets with the Council of Godheads to discuss the new Heroic Age, and who should be selected to confront the coming darkness of Mikaboshi.
-Other Skyfathers suggest Thor, Iron Man, and Captain America, but Athena states that Cho will save the world.
-Cho, now in charge of the Olympus Group has Bruce Banner build a device capable of scanning the multiverse to find Hercules.
-However, it is determined that this will take over 1,000,000,000 years to work.
-After a battle with the Griffin, Cho is visited by Vali Halfling, the leader of the Pantheon, who proposes an alliance in order to gather the necessary ingredients to become as powerful as the Skyfathers: Hebe's ambrosia, the golden apples of Idunn, the spells of The Book of Thoth, and the amrita cup of Dhanavantari.
-Cho steals the list from Vali and goes to Asgard himself, only to find that Vali had already stolen the apples, framing him for the theft.
-Cho convinces Thor that he is innocent, and Thor then joins his quest to both stop Halfling and resurrect Hercules.
-With some additional assistance from Delphyne, who is now his girlfriend, Cho succeeds in thwarting Halfling and using the elixir to assume true godhood.
+Athena meets with the Council of Godheads to discuss the new Heroic Age, and who should be selected to confront the coming darkness of Amatsu-Mikaboshi.
+Other Skyfathers suggest Thor, Iron Man, and Captain America, but Athena states that Amadeus will save the world.
+Amadeus, now in charge of the Olympus Group has Bruce Banner scan the multiverse to find Hercules.
+However, it is determined that this will take over one trillion years to work.
+After a battle with the Griffin, Amadeus is visited by Vali Halfling, the leader of the Pantheon, who proposes an alliance in order to gather the necessary ingredients to become as powerful as the Skyfathers: Hebe's ambrosia, the golden apples of Idunn, the spells of the Book of Thoth, and the amrita cup of Dhanvantari.
+Amadeus steals the list from Vali and goes to Asgard himself, only to find that Vali had already stolen the apples, framing him for the theft.
+Amadeus convinces Thor that he is innocent, and Thor then joins his quest to both stop Halfling and resurrect Hercules.
+With some additional assistance from Delphyne, who is now his girlfriend, Amadeus succeeds in thwarting Halfling and using the elixir to assume true godhood.
 However, he realizes that he is inadequate to wield this power permanently, and he instead transfers it to the returned Hercules, as Hercules warns that the Chaos King is coming.